What is ankle fusion?

 Why might I need ankle fusion?

 You may need an ankle fusion if you have severe arthritis in your ankle.
 It can cause

 symptoms such as severe pain, inflammation, and stiffness.
-These can make walking
+These can make it hard

-hard to do.
-The 3 main types of ankle arthritis are:
+to walk.
+The 2 main types of ankle arthritis are: